miccoli/pyownet/docs/intro.rst

 To time :py:mod:`pyownet` comprises a single module :py:mod:`pyownet.protocol`, which is a low-level implementation of the client side of the owserver protocol.
-It can be considered a replacement of the official OWFS module :py:mod:`ownet.connection` (to be found in `module/ownet/python`_).
+It can be considered a replacement of the OWFS module :py:mod:`ownet.connection` (to be found in `module/ownet/python`_).

 .. _module/ownet/python: